Earconwald: Bishop

-Earconwald was an important contributor to the reconversion of Essex, and the fourth Bishop of London since the restoration of the diocese, and he was present at the reconciliation between Archbishop Theodore and Wilfrith.
+Erkenwald was an important contributor to the reconversion of Essex, and the fourth Bishop of London since the restoration of the diocese, and he was present at the reconciliation between Archbishop Theodore and Wilfrith.

 While bishop, he contributed to King Ine of Wessex's law code, and is mentioned specifically in the code as a contributor.
-King Ine named Earconwald as an advisor on his laws and called Earconwald "my bishop" in the preface to his laws.
+King Ine named Erkenwald as an advisor on his laws and called Erkenwald "my bishop" in the preface to his laws.
 This collaboration highlights the profound influence of the Church on Anglo-Saxon legal frameworks.
 The laws were drafted at a time when there was no central police authority and the legal system was heavily based on wergeld—a system of restitution and compensation where penalties were determined by an individual's social status.
 The Church sought to mitigate the private feuds and violence that often arose from this system, in part by providing a right to sanctuary or asylum.
-Earconwald's direct involvement in shaping these laws demonstrates the Church's active role in establishing a more structured legal order and reducing private warfare.
+Erkenwald's direct involvement in shaping these laws demonstrates the Church's active role in establishing a more structured legal order and reducing private warfare.

-Saint Erkenwald's eleven-year tenure as bishop was primarily focused on reconciliation.
+Erkenwald eleven-year tenure as bishop was primarily focused on reconciliation.
 His diocese was a diverse community, with a population composed of both native Britons who had remained after the Saxon conquest and the dominant Anglo-Saxon population.
-The diocese's Christian faith reflected this mix of cultures, having been initially introduced by Roman clergy sent by Pope Gregory I but subsequently established by Celtic monks from Lindisfarne under Saint Cedd.
+The diocese's Christian faith reflected this mix of cultures, having been initially introduced by Roman clergy sent by Pope Gregory I but subsequently established by Celtic monks from Lindisfarne under Cedd.
 This led to a blended tradition within the see.
 Erkenwald was instrumental in resolving conflicts within the broader English Church.
 He helped to reconcile resistance to the reforms introduced by Archbishop Theodore of Canterbury.
-Notably, Erkenwald played a key role in mediating the long-standing dispute between Saint Wilfrid and Theodore, which was ultimately settled at Erkenwald's residence shortly before Theodore's death.
+Notably, Erkenwald played a key role in mediating the long-standing dispute between Wilfrid and Theodore, which was ultimately settled at Erkenwald's residence shortly before Theodore's death.
 This event cemented Erkenwald's reputation as a peacemaker and a central figure in the unification of the early English Church.